MathIsAlpha/ml-finance-sandbox/01_Asset_Pricing_Factor_Models/README.md

 - profitability and investment factors add information mainly for defensive and quality-oriented portfolios;
 - FF5 provides the best fit for the total portfolio in the reported analysis, with an $R^2$ of approximately 0.939.

-These findings are not evidence of future performance and should not be interpreted as investment advice.

 ## Installation

 Python 3.9 or later is recommended.
 Install the dependencies with: